fieldstrength/probability/README.md

 doors = [One,Two,Three]
 ```

-Our graphing and other functionality of the package requires `Eq` and `Show` instances which are defined in the `Examples.MontyHall` module, but will not be shown here.
+Our graphing and other functionality of the package require `Eq` and `Show` instances which are defined in the `Examples.MontyHall` module, but will not be shown here.

 We'll represent the state of the game by a `Vect` of `Door`s, encoding: